-The European Commission has proposed a revised Energy Performance of Buildings Directive (EPBD) and relevant articles of the Energy Efficiency Directive (EED).
 The proposal sets renovation targets, and minimum performance requirements for existing and new buildings.
 It furthermore adds provisions on energy performance certificates on inspections.
 A Staff Working Document linked to the proposal shows best practices of improved energy performance in buildings.

 New elements of the legislative proposal:

 1. Incorporation of the provisions on long-term renovation strategies (Article 4 of the EED) in the EPBD

 2. Article 10 is updated to include two new provisions on EPCs to assess savings from renovations financed with public support are to be assessed by comparing EPCs before and after renovation